Tentpole Marketing Definition & Purpose

-What is tentpole marketing?
+What is the definition of tentpole marketing?
 It’s the phenomenon that happens on search engines due to holiday or topical interest where, for a short period of time, certain search terms receive a deluge of search engine traffic.
 It’s named for the look of a search engine analytics graph which is relatively flat, then peaks around the event, and then eventually declines in traffic.
 The resulting graph looks like a circus tent.

 Tentpole marketing can drive hundreds of thousands of times your normal search volume.
 These viewers then go on to view other content on your site, increasing traffic to all pages on your site.
 These search terms that drive this burst of traffic are called “tentpoles” because they support traffic to your other content.
 In this article, we’ll show you how tentpole marketing can be used this Halloween to bring new life to all of the undead content floating around your site.